DejaVu5792/cybersecurity-notes/networking/Web-Protocols.md

    4. Server sends **HTTP response**
    5. Browser **loads the website**
 - **Vulnerabilities**
+   - **Packet Sniffing** - attacker captures data packets/traffic and analyzes it
-   - **Man-in-the-Middle Attack** - an attacker on the same network can read and modify your data
+   - **Man-in-the-Middle Attack**
+      - an attacker on the same network can read and modify your data
+      - attacker intercepts the communication between a client and a server
    - **Session Hijacking** - an attacker impersonates you using your session cookies
       - **Session cookies** are the information that a website collects to know you
    - **Script Injection** - modifies a website's data and adds malicious scripts